-All our clients meet eligibility requirements that closely follow those of The Emergency Food Assistance Program (TEFAP) of the USDA, and must provide documentation of need.
+All our clients meet eligibility requirements that closely follow those of The Emergency Food Assistance Program (TEFAP) of the USDA.
 If you need food but are not sure if you meet the eligibility requirements listed below, or think you may qualify for special consideration, please call 908-788-5568 or come to the Food Pantry during our scheduled business hours to find out if you are eligible.

 Client Eligibility Requirements

 In order to receive food from the Flemington Area Food Pantry you must qualify by certifying one of the following reasons:

 - TANF (Temporary Assistance for Needy Families) - Social Services Program